 January 11th: Ho Chi Minh announces sweeping communist land reforms in northern Vietnam.

 February 1st: The formation of Training Relations and Instruction Mission (TRIM), a joint US-French agency for training South Vietnamese military personnel.

-February 12th: US military advisors begin training South Vietnamese troops.
+February 12th: United States military advisors begin training South Vietnamese troops.

 February 19th: The South East Asia Treaty Organisation (SEATO) comes into effect.

 March 29th: The private armies of the Binh Xuyen attempted to initiate an armed uprising against Ngo Dinh Diem.
 The uprising is suppressed by Diem’s troops and ends in October.